 The College takes security very seriously.
 We ask all our residents to help us keep each other safe and secure by being vigilant regarding strangers in the College.
 All the buildings are locked to outsiders in the evenings.
 Sub-Wardens are on duty each night with a senior staff member living on site, on call as backup.
 Security guards are employed from 10pm each night to keep an eye on things while we are all sleeping.
 We also have security camera surveillance throughout our common areas.

 Once you have completed the course approval process at the beginning of the year we can help you find where your lectures are held.

 Yes!
 Your visitors become your responsibility and if they become a disturbance within our community we reserve the right to ask them to leave immediately.
 This applies to visitors wanting to stay overnight as well.
 There are some times of the year where overnight guests are not permitted to stay.

 What is the food like?

-We are happy to look after our students who have special diet requirements.
-These students need to produce a medical certificate.
-Our Foodservice Manager would be happy to discuss this with you in greater detail if you have any questions.
+We are happy to look after our residents who have special dietary requirements.
+Our Executive Chef is happy to discuss this with you in greater detail if you have any questions.